leonlama/StockMarketPricePredictor/README.md

 # Additional Information
 You can easily modify the neural network and change the layers or the amout of days based on which the nn starts it´s training in order to achieve more accurate results.
 The nn is not optimized!
 So feel free to experiment with the data.
+In line 26 (company = …) you can specify the company for which the program should predict the stock market price.